kannannandhini17/Project-Management/README.md

 # Project-Management
-Management system using Django Framework
+Management system using Django Framework using Python